LouiseSteward/learn/childhood-hiv/text/quiz-04.md

 # Quiz 4: Antiretroviral drugs

-Please choose the one most correct answer to each question or statement
+Please choose the *one*, most correct answer to each question or statement.

 1. How does antiretroviral treatment work?
 	-	The drugs kill CD4 cells.